Dr Nneka Abulokwe, OBE, FAPM, FBCS

 Board and advisory experience

-She currently chairs Responsible Business / ESG Committees and has served across Audit & Risk, Nomination and Committees, with particular strength in:
+She currently chairs Responsible Business / ESG Committees and has served across Audit & Risk, Nomination and Remuneration Committees, with particular strength in:

 - Technology and digital oversight